vpereira/install-monitoring-stack-talos/README.md

 - I have prometheus.home and grafana.home both configured to same ip (pihole static dns)
 - I have all the dependencies helm, go-task, envsubst installed
+- Proxmox Prometheus exporter is deployed and configured

 ## LIMITATIONS: